tmakatos/qemu/docs/devel/vfio-user.rst

 ***************************************
-VFIO-over-socket Protocol Specification
+vfio-user Protocol Specification
 ***************************************

 Version 0.1

 Introduction
 ============
-VFIO-over-socket, also known as vfio-user, is a protocol that allows a device to be virtualized in a separate process outside of QEMU.
-VFIO-over-socket devices consist of a generic VFIO device type, living inside QEMU, which we call the client, and the core device implementation, living outside QEMU, which we call the server.
-VFIO-over-socket can be the main transport mechanism for multi-process QEMU, however it can be used by other applications offering device virtualization.
+vfio-user, also known as vfio-user, is a protocol that allows a device to be virtualized in a separate process outside of QEMU. vfio-user devices consist of a generic VFIO device type, living inside QEMU, which we call the client, and the core device implementation, living outside QEMU, which we call the server. vfio-user can be the main transport mechanism for multi-process QEMU, however it can be used by other applications offering device virtualization.
 Explaining the advantages of a disaggregated/multi-process QEMU, and device virtualization outside QEMU in general, is beyond the scope of this document.

-This document focuses on specifying the VFIO-over-socket protocol.
+This document focuses on specifying the vfio-user protocol.
 VFIO has been chosen for the following reasons:

 1) It is a mature and stable API, backed by an extensively used framework.